aburossi/LM-Olat/multiple_choice2.md

 Questions should assess comprehension through interpretation or summary.
 Example:
 Which of the following best describes the role of cantonal governments in Switzerland?
-a) They are responsible for foreign policy decisions.
+a) They are responsible for foreign policy decisions taken inside their own constituency.
 b) They handle local education, healthcare, and policing.
 c) They have full control over the Swiss military.
-d) They manage all economic policies within Switzerland.
+d) They manage all economic policies within Switzerland as a state.
 Correct Answer: b) They handle local education, healthcare, and policing.
 Distractors Explanation:
 a) Foreign policy is handled at the federal level, but could confuse learners.